Mozambique to start cholera vaccinations next week after cyclone

 In nearby Malawi, which was badly hit by flooding and heavy rains in the leadup to Cyclone Idai, the government said arable and livestock farming had been badly affected and that irrigation infrastructure had been damaged.

-Agriculture ministry spokesperson Hamilton Chimala said around 420,000 metric tonnes of maize had been lost, representing roughly 12% of the country’s forecast output of 3.3 million metric tonnes in the 2018/19 farming season.
+Agriculture ministry spokesman Hamilton Chimala said around 420,000 metric tonnes of maize had been lost, representing roughly 12% of the country’s forecast output of 3.3 million metric tons in the 2018/19 farming season.

 Impoverished Malawi is regularly hit by food shortages, so the damage to the country’s staple grain is a cause for concern.